 Pineapple Salsa Recipe

 Pineapple salsa is a juicy, sweet, and spicy salsa that makes the perfect healthy topping for grilled chicken and seafood.
-This little bite of sunshine is the perfect summer salsa, with just the right amount of sweet and spicy flavor.
+This little bite of sunshine is the perfect summer salsa, with just the right sweet and spicy flavor.

 This easy pineapple salsa is the tropical alternative to Pico de Gallo!
 It’s a perfect light appetizer for Cinco de Mayo.